Chanakyasarma/ReactGAMER/README.md

 ### `View Project here`

-Runs the app in the development mode.<br />
+Runs the app in your browser.<br />
 Open [https://gamer-gray.vercel.app/](https://gamer-gray.vercel.app/) to view it in the browser.

 The page will reload if you make edits.<br />